cesium-ml/baselayer/doc/dev.md

   session.commit()
 ```

-This does the same checks that are performed when calling `self.verify_and_commit()`.
+This does the same checks that are performed when calling `self.verify_and_commit()` inside of any handler.

+---

+**TODO:** Update write access enforcement documentation.

+We have fairly sophisticated access control, but this requires further documentation.
+For now, refer to the [SkyPortal Access Controldocumentation](https://skyportal.io/docs/permissions.html).
+Look at `CustomUserAccessControl` and all derivative classes of [`UserAccessControl`](https://github.com/cesium-ml/baselayer/blob/main/app/models.py#L298).
+Also see examples of how it is used in [SkyPortal models](https://github.com/skyportal/skyportal/tree/main/skyportal/models).

+---

 Each handler class can also call `self.Session()` as a stand-in for `VerifiedSession(self.current_user)`:

 ```
-with self.Session as session:
+with self.Session() as session:
   ...
   session.commit()
 ```